 Many times in the last few years I’ve found myself saying that homeschooling is also continuing education for the homeschool mom.
 I’ve learned so much homeschooling my five children.
 One way I have learned many things is cycling through history homeschooling multiple ages.
 It has been a joy to learn rich history and have a picture of the timeline in my head.
 I didn’t get the ‘big picture’ until I homeschooled.
-Now that I’m heading into my 17th year of homeschooling, I find that we’ve cycled through history several times and with several age levels.
+Now that I’ve been homeschooling since 2000, I find that we’ve cycled through history several times and with several age levels.
 I thought I’d share a bit of what I’ve learned while teaching with Tapestry of Grace.

 Since the very early days of homeschooling, my family has used and loved Tapestry of Grace.
 “Have you found a curriculum you and your children absolutely love?
 One that is a perfect fit for everyone’s learning style?
 A nice match for the age range of your household?
 That, my friends, is how I feel about Tapestry of Grace.” – my very first Tapestry of Grace review six years ago.
 I absolutely still feel that way.
 Yet I now have the perspective of having graduated two high schoolers and cycled through history at all the different levels.